KirkAlton-Class7/cognito-cli-auth-flow/notes.md

 CloudWatch proves the request path
 ```

-This is not a full fledged serverless application.
-It is small identity lab that explains the moving parts underneath larger serverless authentication designs.
+This is a small identity lab that explains the core parts used in larger serverless authentication designs.

 ## Links